CoderDojo-Content/Beginner-Wearables/en/first-card-trying-out-the-parts.md

  [picture: LED flat edge closeup][picture: sewable LED]
 ![](/assets/all aapp.png) ![](/assets/all aapp.png)

-6. Add conductive thread to the equation --- or leave this to the switches topic? other ways to connect - crocodile clips?
+6. [TODO]Add wiring to the equation
 --> crocodile clips if available, otherwise conductive thread and tape :) or use use the thread without tape - team up with the person beside you (unless you have four hands!)

-note about being careful about shorting the circuit with your fingers etc
+note about being careful about shorting the circuit with your fingers etc... maybe leave this until actual sewn circuits are constructed (since here they will be potentially holding onto bits.... or maybe for that reason don't even suggest holding the thread together by hand??
+And ecourage keeping your hands out of the circuit)